Viestards

-Viestards (also Viesthard, Vesthardus, Viesturs; died 1230) was one of the greatest Semigallian dukes in the 13th century, referred to as King Vester (konic Vesters).
+Viestards (also Viesthard, Vesthardus, Viesturs; died 1230) was a Semigallian duke in the 13th century, referred to as King Vester (konic Vesters).

 Life

 His capital was Tērvete hillfort.
 During the first decades of the 13th century he was allied with the Livonian Brothers of the Sword against Lithuanians, who looted Semigallia on several occasions.

 In 1205, joint forces of semigallians and crusaders defeated Lithuanians and killed duke Žvelgaitis.

 In 1208 Viestards led a united Semigallian and crusader army into Lithuania but was heavily defeated.

 In 1219 Viestards came into conflict with German bishop Albert when German crusaders placed their garrison in Semigallian castle of Mežotne.
 Viestards unsuccessfully attacked Mežotne but managed to defeat the reinforcement of crusaders coming on Lielupe river after that crusaders left Mežotne.
 Viestards became an enemy of the Livonian Brothers of the Sword and made an alliance with his neighbors, the Samogitians.
 Together they fought against the crusaders.

 In 1225 Viestards allowed William of Modena to preach in Semigallia however he refused to accept Christianity.

 In 1228 Semigallian forces under Viestards joined the Curonians in their attack against main crusader stronghold- Riga.
 However they were unsuccessful in storming the city.

 In 1229 Viestards led semigallian revenge raid in crusader lands around Aizkraukle where he had a duel with komtur of Aizkraukle Marquart von Burbach.

 Viestards died in 1230, but the Semigallians still were not conquered until the end of the 13th century.
 Viestards never accepted Christianity and accepted only one monk in Semigallia as a preacher.